-Stray Paws Animal Haven is reducing street animal population through TNR (TRAP NEUTER RETURN), medical rehab, transport, relocation and networking.
+Stray Paws Animal Haven is reducing the street animal population through TNR (TRAP NEUTER RETURN), medical rehab, transport, relocation, and networking.

-Stray Paws Animal Haven's TNR programs support and empower our local communities by offering education, resources, networking, volunteers, training and equipment to help reduce street cat population.
+Stray Paws Animal Haven's TNR programs support and empower our local communities by offering education, resources, networking, volunteers, training, and equipment to help reduce the street cat population.
 We promote the practice of TNRM, TRAP NEUTER RETURN MONITOR.
-We believe all cats deserve access to food, shelter, safety and assistance with medical issues at all times.
+We believe all cats deserve access to food, shelter, safety, and assistance with medical issues at all times.

 Stray cats and kittens suffer from many factors.
 Cars, coyotes, people who see them as nuisances, injuries, infections, disease and starvation are just some of the issues they face everyday.
 In LA, due to the warm climate and longer kitten season, female cats can have up to 3 litters per year.
 Each litter may be an average of 4 kittens.
 Did you know over a year and a half period, fixing just one female cat would statistically save an average of 48 kittens from being born into such conditions?

 After cats are trapped and neutered, many require medicine and a place to recover before they are returned to their colony.
 Stray Paws Animal Haven provides the spay neuter surgery as well as vaccines, rehabilitative medicines and extra care during recovery.
 Each cat is monitored closely by our in house care team before they are deemed fit to return to their communities.